ryangjchandler/orbit/README.md

 ```

 > Driver names are determined when they are registered with Orbit.
 You should always use the string name of the driver instead of the fully-qualified class name.

+## Git Integration (experimental)

+Orbit comes with convenient Git integration out of the box.
+This means that any changes made to your content can be automatically persisted back to your Git repository, keeping everything up-to-date.

+To enable Git integration, define a new `ORBIT_GIT_ENABLED` environment variable in your `.env` file and set the value to `true`.

+### Events

+When Git integration is enabled, Orbit will add event listeners to the `OrbitalCreated`, `OrbitalUpdated` and `OrbitalDeleted` events and commit any changed files back to your repository.

+This is extremely powerful and can greatly improve your local - production workflows.